mbillington92/EzEngine/README.md

 > Can I contribute to the development of EZEngine?

 A: This is my first GitHub project or project of any kind with publicly available source code.
 I don't currently intend to open the project to other contributors, but this may change in the future.
 Likely I would open a smaller repository to outside contributors first to get a feel for what to expect.

+> Is AI of any form used in the development of EZEngine?

+A: No, for various reasons, and I intend not to change this at any time in the future.
+I also ask that if you intend to use EZEngine, you follow the same.